Obsessive-compulsive disorder (OCD) is a term that is frequently used, rarely understood, and often missed in diagnosis.

 Fortunately, today we have a number of treatments that can be highly effective for OCD.
 If a person with obsessive-compulsive disorder is properly diagnosed and treated, he or she can lead a normal lifestyle.

-At Sierra Tucson, patients sometimes come in with a diagnosis of obsessive-compulsive disorder.
+At Sierra Tucson, residents sometimes come in with a diagnosis of obsessive-compulsive disorder.
 More often, it is detected during our comprehensive evaluation.
-Once identified, the problem becomes part of the patient’s treatment plan.
+Once identified, the problem becomes part of the resident’s treatment plan.

 OCD treatment consists of cognitive therapy and/or medication therapy, along with the other treatment modalities used at Sierra Tucson.